The RACE model for ChatGPT: how to write better prompts with structure

-Want to build your prompts more strategically for marketing, sales or communications?
-Then the RACE model is a handy capstone.
-This structure (Reach, Act, Convert, Engage) helps you get ChatGPT to think and respond in a more focused way.
-In this article, we'll show you how to integrate the RACE model into your prompt strategy - with examples and template insights.
+Do you want to structure your prompts more strategically for marketing, sales, or communication?
+Then the RACE model is a useful framework.
+This structure (Reach, Act, Convert, Engage) helps you guide ChatGPT to think and respond in a more targeted way.
+In this article, we'll show you how to integrate the RACE model into your prompt strategy – with examples and template insights.

 RACE is an acronym that stands for:

-Role - Give the AI a role (e.g., copywriter, UX expert, data analyst)
+• Role – Assign a role to the AI (e.g., copywriter, UX expert, data analyst)

-Action - Name what needs to be done
+• Action – Define what needs to be done

-These 4 elements ensure that ChatGPT knows what you want, for whom, and what it should look like.
+These 4 elements ensure that ChatGPT knows what you want, who it's for, and how it should look.

-ChatGPT performs better if you make it clear who it is in the scenario.
+ChatGPT performs better when you clarify who it is in the scenario.

-📌 Why this works: it activates the model to think from a role, including jargon, tone-of-voice and knowledge level.
+📌 Why this works: it prompts the model to think from a specific role, including jargon, tone-of-voice, and level of knowledge.

-2. A = Action: say exactly what you want
+2. A = Action: state exactly what you want

-This is the verb part of your prompt.
-This is where you specify what ChatGPT should do.
+This is the verb section of your prompt.
+Here, you specify what ChatGPT should do.

 Actions may include:

-Example: "Write a winback email for customers who didn't buy anything for 6 months."
+Example: “Write a win-back email for customers who haven't made a purchase in 6 months.”

-📌 Why this works: without clear action, the output often remains vague or too broad.
+📌 Why this works: without a clear action, the output often remains vague or too broad.

 3. C = Context: who, what, why?

-Example: "Target group: young parents interested in sustainable food.
-Product: organic lunchbox subscription."
+Example: “Target audience: young parents interested in sustainable food.
+Product: organic lunchbox subscription.”

-📌 Why this works: ChatGPT works on the basis of probability.
-The more specific the context, the more accurate the answer.
+📌 Why this works: ChatGPT operates based on probability.
+The more specific the context, the more accurate the response.

 4. E = Examples: show or describe an example

 This is optional, but incredibly powerful.
-Provide a sample sentence, a structure or even a mini-example of desired style or tone.
+Provide an example sentence, a structure, or even a mini-example of the desired style or tone.

-Example: "Use this style as a reference: 'Do you know what's in your lunch today?
-We thankfully do.'"
+Example: “Use this style as a reference: ‘Do you know what's in your lunch today?
+Fortunately, we do.’”

 📌 Why this works: AI learns faster through examples than through abstract instructions.